You know what doesn’t suck?

 4. Raw mixed nuts.
 Let’s not swell more than we have to, okay?

-The mixture can be whatever you like.
-Walnuts, almonds and cashews is a yummy combination.
-Just make sure that they are raw and with no seasonings or salt.
+The mixture can be whatever you prefer.
+Walnuts, almonds and cashews are a nice combination.
+Just make sure that they’re raw and with no seasonings or salt.

 5. Pre-made spice mix.
 You can thank me later.

 Mix some of your favorite seasonings together and put them in a ziplock bag.
-When you get to where you’re going you will have pre-made spice mix without doing a thing.
-All you need is a pan and some veggies to get a shot of phytochemicals.
+When you get to where you’re going, you’ll have pre-made spice mix ready to go without doing a thing.
+All you’ll need is a pan and some veggies to get a shot of phytochemicals.

 You can also toss your spice mix in your carry on, along with an avocado.
 When you get hungry, track down a knife and a spoon (even plastic ones will work), open your avo, sprinkle on some spice mix and dig in.
 BAM!
 Fast food at its best.

 Here’s my method for a tasty tofu scramble.
-I’m not giving you an exact recipe because it will all depend on what you have in your fridge.
+I’m not giving you an exact recipe because it’ll all depend on what you have in your fridge.
 The method will pretty much stay the same, regardless of what yummy veggies you toss in.

 Tofu Scramble With Whateva’ You Got – Whole Food Plant Based

-- The night before you make your scramble, take the tofu and crumble it up in a bowl so there are no big chunks.
+The night before you make your scramble, take some tofu and crumble it up in a bowl so there are no big chunks.